danielawde9/fullstack-bootcamp/MongoDB/Challenges/challenge1.md

 ### Tasks:

-1. **Project Initialization:** Begin by initializing a new project.
+1. **Project Initialization:** Begin by initializing a new node project from the terminal.
 This action will generate a package.json file, which describes your app and its dependencies.
-2. **Simple Program Creation:** Write a program in the app.js file.
-The goal is for this program to display a message to the console.
+2. **Simple Program Creation:** Write a program in the app.js file to create a node server on port 3000 and console log that the server is running on port.
-3. **Program Execution:** Discover how to execute a Node.js program using the command line.
+3. **Program Execution:** run the Node.js program using the command line.